 If the patch begins to peel off, you may tape the edges to the skin.

 Do not wear the patch during bathing or showering.
 Take baths/showers at times that you normally change the patch.

 To avoid getting the medication in your eyes, nose, mouth, or vaginal area, wash your hands after handling the patch.
 If the medication or patch does come in contact with those areas, flush with plenty of water.
-Contact your doctor right away if irritation persists.
+Contact your doctor right away if irritation lasts

 Dosage is based on your medical condition and response to treatment.
-To reduce side effect risks (e.g., stomach bleeding), use this medication at the lowest effective dose for the shortest possible length of time.
+To reduce side effect risks (such as stomach bleeding), use this medication at the lowest effective dose for the shortest possible length of time.
 Do not increase your dose or use it more often than prescribed.
 Discuss the risks and benefits with your doctor or pharmacist.

 If you are using this drug "as needed" (not on a regular schedule), remember that pain medications work best if they are used as the first signs of pain occur.
 If you wait until the pain has worsened, the medicine may not work as well.

 Tell your doctor if your pain lasts or gets worse.